CSC-IT-Center-for-Science/csc-cloud-manuals/epouta/epouta-pilot-guide.rst

 * No floating IPs are available to be attached to virtual machines nor will they be in the future.
 * The web interface and the APIs are only accessible from whitelisted IP ranges.
+* You need to specify a domain when logging in to the web interface.
+This is always "users".

 Getting support
 ---------------